hongtak/picochroma/README.md

 # picochroma

-A ultra-lightweight, zero-dependency utility for adding vibrant ANSI colors, backgrounds, and text effects to your terminal logs.
+A tiny, zero-dependency terminal styling utility with a surprisingly rich feature set for its size.

-Instead of dealing with complex chaining or heavy dependencies, this package provides a single, flexible function that parses readable string styling formats—including full TrueColor 24-bit RGB and Hex codes.
+Instead of complex chaining, picochroma provides one flexible function that parses readable string styling formats, including named colors, backgrounds, text effects, RGB values, and hex colors.

 ## Key Advantages

 ### 1. Ultra-Lightweight & Zero Dependencies

-The entire library is a single, self-contained function under 100 lines of code.
-It introduces zero dependency bloat to a user's `node_modules`, making it perfect for CLI tools, microservices, and performance-critical applications.
+The library ships as a small, self-contained source file with zero runtime dependencies.
+It keeps dependency weight low while still covering the styling features most CLI tools need.

 ### 2. Micro-DSL (Domain Specific Language) API

-While many styling libraries use method chaining, this tool offers a flexible configuration approach by accepting a single, space-separated, human-readable string of modifiers (e.g., `'red bold underline'`).
+While many styling libraries use method chaining, this tool offers a configuration-friendly approach by accepting a single, space-separated, human-readable string of modifiers (e.g., `'red bold underline'`).

 - It is highly dynamic: you can easily pass styling strings from configuration files or environment variables without writing complex code logic.

 - It is forgiving: it seamlessly parses both spaces (`'red bold'`) and commas (`'red, bold'`).

-### 3. Full 24-Bit TrueColor Support (RGB & Hex)
+### 3. Rich Color Support in a Tiny API

-Many lightweight alternatives strip out RGB or Hex support to save space.
-This implementation includes a built-in Hex-to-RGB parser, giving developers access to 16 million+ colors for both foregrounds (`rgb(...)`) and backgrounds (`bgrgb(...)`) right out of the box.
+picochroma supports named colors, bright variants, backgrounds, text effects, RGB values, and hex colors through the same small API.
+Custom colors work for both foregrounds (`rgb(...)`) and backgrounds (`bgrgb(...)`).

 ### 4. Native ESM Support